-Net Pension Liability: At June 30, 2021, the Hospitals reported a liability of \$369,100,874 for its proportionate share of the collective net pension liability.
-The net pension liability was measured as of June 30, 2020.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2019, and update procedures were used to roll forward the total pension liability was based on the present value of future salaries for the Hospitals relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2020, the Hospitals' proportion was 3.05%, which was an increase of 0.08 from its proportion measured as of June 30, 2019, which was 2.97%.
+Net Pension Liability: At June 30, 2022, UNC Hospitals reported a liability of \$155,084,493 for its proportionate share of the collective net pension liability.
+The net pension liability was measured as of June 30, 2021.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020, and update procedures were used to roll forward the total pension liability to June 30, 2021.
+UNC Hospitals' proportion of the net pension liability was based on a projection of the present value of future salaries for UNC Hospitals relative to the projected present value of future salaries for all participating employers, actuarially-determined.
+As of June 30, 2021, UNC Hospitals' proportion was 3.31%, which was an increase of 0.26 from its proportion measured as of June 30, 2020, which was 3.05%.